CogComp/lbjava/lbjava/doc/REGRESSION.md

 First read testing data set into `MyDataReader` and create a oracle `Classifier` using the labels.
 Method `testReal` is a static method in `TestReal` class.
 Thus passing both `SGDClassifier` and the oracle `Classifier` into `testReal`.

-`TestReal` class output Root Mean Square error for reference.
+`TestReal` class outputs Root Mean Square error for reference.